Diarrhea in Dogs: Causes, Symptoms, and Treatment Options

 Preparation:

-Bake a pumpkin in the oven until it is soft, and then puree the flesh.
+Bake a pumpkin in the oven until soft and mash the pulp.

 2. Mixing the zeolite: